codebenderhq/sauveur.dev/README.md

 - [Vscode Dev](https://vscode.dev/)

-If you would like to install teh application
+If you would like to install the application

 - [VS CODE APP](https://code.visualstudio.com/download)